1Panic/AlexaPcStreaming/README.md

 ## Requirements
 1. A Router that supports LAN DNS Resolution / Conditional DNS Forwarding (for example DrayTek Vigor Series, a Linux router, etc.)
 2. A PC that is running a Modded version of StreamWhatYouHear (https://github.com/1Panic/SWYH/releases/)
-3. Capture the tcp communication between your Alexa and your Internet to find a TuneIn dns request that you can redirect to your PC (or use: streams.harmonyfm.de)
+3. Capture the tcp communication between your Alexa and your Internet to find a TuneIn DNS request that you can redirect to your PC (or use: streams.harmonyfm.de)
 4. Say "Alexa play HarmonyFM everywhere" and enjoy

 ### (Optional) If You like to switch the PC that streams to Alexa, you can add a http Server in your LAN that redirect any requests to your active pc: